What is Build to Rent?

 Over a third said renting a high-quality home which complied with safety and energy efficiency standards would significantly improve their rental experience.
 That’s hardly surprising when you consider that more than a third of renters can’t currently get their landlords to perform basic repairs or provide them with a warm, dry home, according to our research.

-So, are there any drawbacks?
+So, are there any disadvantages to Build to Rent?
 Yes.
 Firstly, there aren’t enough developments and they are very concentrated in London at present.
 As of March 2019, there were 20,800 Build to Rent homes across the country, with 12,000 of those in London.

 Secondly, you may not qualify to live in the existing Build to Rent developments.
 That’s because many of the ones that are already built are targeted at specific demographics such as over 55s or young professionals or people with pets.